-Everyone at your firm is in a business development role and it fits well with our entrepreneurial culture.
+Everyone at your firm is in a business development role.

-Empower all of our lawyers to develop business, and stress that the only way to be successful at business development is to make the time for it.
+Empower your lawyers to develop business, and stress that the only way to be successful at business development is to make the time for it.

-Participants in the pipeline program, who range from first-year associates to senior partners (because it’s never too early or too late to focus on enhancing your book of business), meet together monthly to brainstorm leads, discuss tactics and outreach, and report back on their progress and roadblocks.
+I have run this program with everyone from associates to senior partners (because it’s never too early or too late to focus on enhancing your book of business), meet together monthly to brainstorm leads, discuss tactics and outreach, and report back on their progress and roadblocks.